-2.1 Where a debtor is untraceable or cannot be identified so as to proceed with further action, the Housing Manager or his delegate shall accordingly inform the CFO for possible
+- 4.2.1.
+Where a debtor is untraceable or cannot be identified to proceed with further action, the Housing Manager or his delegate shall accordingly inform the CFO for possible write off and the delegated housing official shall re allocate the stand to a new occupant. - 4.2.2.
+On all residential permits issued for the historical townships, it is clearly stipulated that the allocated person shall take occupation or develop the site within three months from the date of signature of that permit.
+All such abandoned stands shall be identified and be reallocated by

-- write off and the stand shall be re allocated to a new occupant by the delegated housing official. - 2.2 On all residential permits issued for the historical townships, it is clearly stipulated that the allocated person shall take occupation or develop the site within three months from the date of signature of that permit.
-All such abandoned stands shall be identified and be reallocated by the delegated housing official on a "Voetstoot" basis and shall be approved by the Housing Manager or his delegate. - 2.3 That all such privately owned properties be identified and be immediately handed over to Council's panel of attorneys for collection.
-When all legal avenues have been exhausted and amounts owed cannot be recovered, such cases be referred to the relevant Court for possible attachment of that immovable property. - 2.4 In case of death of the debtor, a creditor's claim must be timeously registered against the deceased's estate, failing which the property be handed over for collection.
+- the delegated housing official on a "Voetstoots" basis and shall be approved by the Housing Manager or his delegate. - 4.2.3.
+That all such privately owned properties be identified and be immediately handed over to Council's panel of attorneys for collection.
+When all legal avenues have been exhausted and amounts owed cannot be recovered, such cases be referred to the relevant Court for possible attachment of that immovable property. - 4.2.4.
+In case of death of the debtor, a creditor's claim must be timeously registered against the deceased's estate, failing which the property be handed over for collection.
 (Estate).
-Such properties may ultimately be deregistered and shall revert back to Council. - 2.5 That all cases where the estate (next of kin) is indigent and cannot afford the transfer costs from the deceased, Council seek funding either internally, or externally to resolve this challenge and that Council writes off the amounts due by the deceased.
+Such properties may ultimately be deregistered and shall revert back to Council. - 4.2.5.
+That all cases where the estate (next of kin) is indigent and cannot afford the transfer costs from the deceased, Council seek funding either internally, or externally to resolve this challenge and that Council writes off the amounts due by the deceased.